View from boat in campground

 Directions

-From Camptonville, drive south on Highway 49 and turn right on Marysville Road.
-Continue for 5 miles to the campground on Bullards Bar Reservoir.
-From Nevada City, travel north on Highway 49 for approximately 20 miles to Marysville Road, turn left, and travel west approximately 3 miles.
+From Camptonville, drive south on Hwy 49 and turn right on Marysville Road.
+Continue for 5 miles.
+The campground is on Bullards Bar Reservoir.

 Amenities